tc39/proposal-top-level-await/README.md

 #### What is guaranteed about code execution order?

+Modules maintain the same ordering as in ES2015 for when they start executing.
+If a module reaches an `await`, it will yield control and let other modules initialize themselves in the same well-specified order.

-Regardless of whether top-level `await` is used, modules always start running in the same post-order traversal established in ES2015: execution of module bodies starts with the deepest imports, in the order that the import statements for them are reached.
-After a top-level `await` is reached, control may be passed to start the next module in this traversal order.
+To be specific: Regardless of whether top-level `await` is used, modules always initially start running in the same post-order traversal established in ES2015: execution of module bodies starts with the deepest imports, in the order that the import statements for them are reached.
+After a top-level `await` is reached, control is passed to start the next module in this traversal order, or to other asynchronously scheduled code.

 #### Do these guarantees meet the needs of polyfills?